 1. Determine key selling activities.

-Do you have sales development reps who generate leads and then distribute those leads to account executives?
-Or are your field sales reps handling deals from start to finish within their assigned territories?
+- Lay out the structure of your sales organization.
+Define the sales activities that lead to won deals and note each selling role and where it fits into the sales process.
+For example, do your sales development reps generate leads and then distribute those leads to account executives?
+Or are your field sales reps handling deals from start to finish with their assigned territories?

-Once you've mapped out the structure of your sales team, define the critical activities for each role.
-For a sales development rep, those could be meetings scheduled and sales accepted opportunities.
+- Define the critical activities for each role.
+For SDRs, you might have them focused on meetings scheduled and sales accepted opportunities.
 On the other hand, for a field sales rep, those activities might be opportunities discovered, VP-level conversations, face-to-face meetings, and proposals sent.

 2. Reverse-engineer your sales process.